Mickey Mouse Cake Layers:

 Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.
 Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

-Divide batter evenly between the prepared cake pans (I used a kitchen scale for this part so I wouldn’t need so many bowls!)
-Pour about 300 grams into each of the 6” pans.
+Divide batter evenly between the prepared cake pans (I recommend a kitchen scale for this part) Pour about 300 grams into each of the 6” pans.
 Divide the rest of the batter into the remaining pans – I ended up with about 690g in my large pans.
 The kitchen scale guarantees your layers will bake to be the same height.

 Bake for 35-37 minutes, (or until a skewer comes out clean).
 Allow cake layers to cool for 10-15 minutes on a wire cooling rack before removing from pans – it helps to run an offset spatula or knife around the perimeter of the pan first.
 Cool completely before frosting.
 Set in the fridge or freezer to accelerate the cooling process if desired.